April 12, 2016

 Now, this may seem like overkill—‘wonderful,’ ‘very sad,’ ‘extremely happy’—but it’s not.
 One of these phrases will stick in your child’s mind.
 You are looking to replace the statements of negativity with positivity.
 And, instead of your child responding, “Not true,” the next time he hears something negative, he should respond, “Not true, being Muslim is awesome,” or, “Not true, America would be sad if all the Muslims left.”
 He will be learning a different vocabulary with which to think and speak during such encounters.

 “Honey, sometimes people are completely wrong.
 They are scared of people who are different than them.
 Look at how African Americans were once treated; see how wrong Americans were?
-But, now they know that they were wrong.
-You see, it’s not the first time this has happened—that people say mean things and are prejudiced.
+But, now many know that they were wrong.
+You see, it’s not the first time this has happened—that people say or do horrible things and are prejudiced.
 We can help them see that they are wrong by showing them and telling them what being Muslim means to us.
 And, how much we love being American.”

 “I know how hard this is.
 A person at work said that maybe America would be better off if all Muslims left.
 It made me so upset and angry.
 I didn’t know what to say until the next day, when I told her that I loved being Muslim and American, and that she was welcome to ask questions to help understand me better.”